flashbots/mev-boost/README.md

 # Security

-If you find a security vulnerability on this project or any other initiative related to Flashbots, please let us know sending an email to security@flashbots.net.
+If you find a security vulnerability in this project or any other initiative related to Flashbots, please let us know sending an email to security@flashbots.net.
+Refer to the [SECURITY file](SECURITY.md) for details.

+## Bug Bounty

+The bug bounty program will be a shared bounty pool of up to 50k USD between `mev-boost`, `mev-boost-relay`.

+We would like to welcome node operators, builders, searchers, and other participants in the ecosystem to contribute to this bounty pool to help make the ecosystem more secure.

 ## Audits